layoutBox/PinLayout/README.md

 **Methods:**

-* `width(percent: Percent)`
-The value specifies the width of the view in percent relative to its superview (container).
-Value must be non-negative.
 * `width(_ width: CGFloat)`
 The value specifies the width of the view in pixels.
 Value must be non-negative.
+* `width(percent: Percent)`
+The value specifies the width of the view in percentage of its superview.
+Value must be non-negative.
 * `width(of view: UIView)`
 Set the view’s width to match the referenced view’s width.

+* `height(_ height: CGFloat)`
+The value specifies the height of the view in pixels.
 * `height(percent: Percent)`
-The value specifies the height of the view in percent relative to its superview (container).
+The value specifies the height of the view in percentage of its superview.
 Value must be non-negative.
-* `height(_ height: CGFloat)`
-The value specifies the height of the view in pixels.
 * `height(of view: UIView)`
 Set the view’s height to match the referenced view’s height

 * `size(_ size: CGSize)`
 The value specifies the size (width and value) of the view in pixels.
 Values must be non-negative.
 * `size(_ percent: Percent)`
-The value specifies the width and the height of the view in percent relative to its superview (container), creating a square view.
+The value specifies the width and the height of the view in percentage of its superview.
 Values must be non-negative.
 * `size(_ sideLength: CGFloat)`
 The value specifies the width and the height of the view in pixels, creating a square view.
 Values must be non-negative.
 * `size(of view: UIView)`